Australia delays budget as coronavirus appears among cruise passengers

 “The idea that you can actually put together any sort of forecast around the economy at this time is simply not sensible,” said Treasurer Josh Frydenberg, who welcomed the banks’ move as a “game changer”.

-The country of 25 million people has seen only seven deaths from the flu-like virus but its case numbers have jumped to almost 800 in recent days, and the government is stepping up limits on movement including a ban on all foreign arrivals.
+The country of 25 million people has seen only seven deaths from the flu-like virus but its case numbers have jumped to almost 800 in recent days, with New South Wales state reporting its biggest daily rise of 75 on Friday.

-About 2,700 passengers from the Ruby Princess cruise ship that disembarked in Sydney on Thursday were ordered to self-isolate after three of them tested positive for the novel virus which can cause a respiratory disease known as COVID-19.
+About 2,700 passengers from the Ruby Princess cruise ship that disembarked in Sydney on Thursday were ordered to self-isolate after three guests and one employee tested positive for the COVID-19 disease.

 “Our big concern, the very big concern, is that those people came off the cruise with no knowledge of COVID actually being on their ship,” said Brad Hazzard, the health minister of New South Wales state of which Sydney is the capital.

+The federal government is stepping up limits on movement including a ban on all foreign arrivals announced on Thursday.
+The island state of Tasmania said it would also require all travellers from the mainland to self-isolate for 14 days.

-In a move presaging a possible shut-down of entertainment venues, Prime Minister Scott Morrison urged people to “do the right thing” and keep a distance of four square meters (43 square feet) between each other at indoor gatherings.
+In a move presaging a possible shut-down of entertainment venues, Prime Minister Scott Morrison said on Friday indoor venues such as bars and restaurants would be required to maintain a density of no more than one person per four square metres (43 sq f) of floor space, effective immediately.

 Visits to remote indigenous communities would be restricted to protect vulnerable populations, but schools would remain open in the “national interest”, he added.